tianle91/tianle91.github.io/_posts/2023-07-21-RAID is a compromise.md

 ![raid overall](/assets/posts/2023-07-21/03_raid_overall.png)

 However, for distributed RAID types (i.e. Striped RAID-0, RAID-4/5), you can enjoy improved read write speeds at the cost of space efficiency.
-So if that's your usecase then this might be a compromise that works for you.
+So if that's your use case then this might be a compromise that works for you.

 | Name | Use Case |
 | --- | --- |